strehle/clamav_vsi_setup/README.md

 # Java command line example
 Java command line example
 ```
-java -jar vsi.jar info -V /usr/local/lib/libclamsap.so
+java -jar vsi.jar info -V /usr/lib64/libclamsap.so -cfg vsi.properties
 ```
 You need to import the VSA_LIB.
 VSA_LIB is the path and name to a Virus Scan Adapter.
 Example: You have installed clamd + clamsap (https://sourceforge.net/projects/clamsap/).
-The VSA name is libclamdsap.so, which its default location is /usr/local/lib/libclamdsap.so.
-Therefore enter /usr/local/lib/libclamdsap.so in the input field VSA_LIB.
+The VSA name is libclamdsap.so, which its default location is /usr/lib64/libclamsap.so.
+Therefore enter /usr/lib64/libclamsap.so in the input field VSA_LIB.